 I Want to Die, But I Want to Eat Tteokbokki is defined by many readers as a book “to keep close and reach for in the times of darkness.”
 It is the author’s honest effort to communicate her feelings to the readers.

 It was written to provide comfort to the reader and it does that job fantastically.
 Having someone to relate to you, comfort you and tell you that you are okay is the support everyone needs.
 Any mental health issue demands a lot from the body and can be quite taxing.
 We are not in the right shape to motivate ourselves.
-Reading this book in such times provides the readers with the hope that they are not as broken as they believe to be and can be saved.
+Reading this book in such times provides the readers with the hope that they are not as broken as they believe they are and can be saved.
 This book is a catharsis of Baek Se Hee’s struggles.
 It is a step towards breaking free from the social stigma of mental illnesses and suffering in silence.

 Comments